Mirocow/NetPlant/INSTALL.md

 	ssh-keygen

 It'll be better, if you would not protect key with password.
-Key protected certeficates are not supported yet.
+Key protected certificates are not supported yet.
 The key is created, so now we should add it to authorized keys:

 	ssh-copy-id root@127.0.0.1